-While trade may ultimately impact labor markets on numerous levels, the initial point of transmission of supply shocks in China to factor markets in the U.S. is the product market.
-Improvements in China's productive capabilities and reductions in its trade costs will change the intensity of competition for U.S. goods.
-A sensible first application of the empirical framework above is to assess whether such a zeroth-order prediction is born out by the data.
-This expectation is unambiguously confirmed.
-Bernard, Jensen, and Schott (2006) use U.S. manufacturing plants for 1977 to 1997 to examine the consequences of increased exposure to import competition from low-wage countries, which they measure as the share of these economies in U.S. imports and which is attributable in large account to China.
-They find that over five-year intervals, industries facing greater increases
+The initial point of transmission of supply shocks in China to factor markets in the U.S. is the product market.
+Improvements in China's productive capabilities and reductions in its trade costs will change the intensity of competition for U.S. goods, leading to a contraction in U.S. industries subject to greater import exposure.
+Bernard, Jensen, and Schott (2006) use data on U.S. manufacturing plants for 1977 to 1997 to examine the consequences of increased exposure to import competition from low-wage countries, which they measure as the share of these economies in U.S. imports and which is attributable in large account to China.30 They find that over five-year intervals, industries facing greater increases in exposure to trade are subject to higher rates of plant exit.31 Among the plants that survive, those in more trade-exposed sectors have larger reductions in employment and a higher likelihood of changing their primary four-digit manufacturing category.